-Farmborough Church Primary School is affiliated with The Bath & Mendip Partnership Trust which constitutes the statutory Admission Authority for the school.
-An Admissions Committee comprising of Governors is responsible for taking decisions for children starting in Reception and for joining the school during the academic year.
+Pensford Primary School is affiliated with the Bath and Mendip Partnership Trust which constitutes the statutory Admission Authority for the school.
+All admission decisions are delegated to an Admissions Committee comprising of three school governors.

 These Admission Arrangements have been compiled in accordance with the requirements of the 2014 School Admissions Code and the 2012 School Admission Appeals Code issued by the Department of Education, and with the law relating to admissions.